meghanmullally/anime-fansite/README.md

   - Play the original theme songs to fully immerse yourself in the experience.
 - **Dynamic Switching**
   - Seamlessly switch between Dragon Ball and Sailor Moon using the retro-style taskbar.
-- **Desktop Icons**
-  - Optional desktop icons (like a trash can or Internet Explorer) to enhance the retro feel.

 ---